ShyanM/Strike_A_Paws/TESTING.md

 While it looked very decent I wanted to increase the accessibility as that was also something that showed up when checked with lighthouse chrome dev tools.

-I realised that I needed to remove the maximum scale in the meta as well as changing user-scalable from no to yes.
+I realised that I needed to remove the maximum scale in the meta as well as the user-scalable to make it more accessibile.

 This resulted in an improvement in the accessiblity.